uvaai/ml1/80 week8/10 Exam Material/content.md

 relate to some piece of machine learning theory.

-This means the theory pages from the SOWISO and the articles from the writing assignment are *not* part of the exam material, in the sense that will not be asked about any of these directly.
+This means the theory pages from the SOWISO and the articles from the writing assignment are *not* part of the exam material, in the sense that you will not be asked about any of these directly.
 However, you are expected to be able to relate these concepts back to the machine learning theory, as described above.
 This means that you won't be asked to take a derivative of some function, but you might be asked to explain what the gradient is and how it can be used to